AlphaHydrae/md2remark/README.md

 ### Slide columns

+Use a `<!-- slide-column WIDTH -->` comment to define a column.
+You can only use one level of columns (they cannot be nested).

+If you want to add content after a column row, close the row with a `<!-- slide-container -->` comment.

 This feature requires you to add [unsemantic][unsemantic] to your slides' HTML template, as it is based on unsemantic's grid system: